-Synopsis: The fourth trumpet causes a partial darkening of the sun, moon, and the stars – Revelation 8:12.
+The fourth trumpet blast caused a partial darkening of the sun, moon, and the stars – Revelation 8:12.

-- (Revelation 8:12) – “And the fourth messenger sounded; and the third of the sun was smitten, and the third of the moon, and the third of the stars — in order that the third of them might be darkened, and the day might not shine for the third of it, and the night, in like manner” – (The Emphasized Bible).
+- (Revelation 8:12) – “And the fourth angel sounded, and a third of the sun was smitten, and a third of the moon, and the third of the stars, in order that the third of them might be darkened, and the day might not shine for the third of it, and the night, in like manner.”

-The fourth trumpet affects the same portions of the created order as does the fourth bowl of wrath, although not as severely.
-Later, John will see the fourth bowl “poured out upon the sun to scorch men with fire; and men were scorched with great heat and blasphemed the name of God who has the power over these plagues” (Revelation 16:8).
+- “It was poured out upon the sun to scorch men with fire, and men were scorched with great heat and blasphemed the name of God who has the power over these plagues” – (Revelation 16:8).

-The Greek verb rendered “strike” represents the verb plésso.
-It is related to the noun plégé or “plague.”
-The usage is deliberate and serves to remind the reader of the connection to the plagues of Egypt (Revelation 9:18 – “By these three plagues was the third part of men killed”).
+The Greek term rendered “strike” is the verb plésso, which is related to the noun plégé or “plague.”
+The usage is deliberate and reminds the reader of the connection between the trumpet blasts and the plagues of Egypt – (Revelation 9:18 – “By these three plagues was the third part of men killed”).

-The image of the darkened sun, moon and stars draws also from the book of Isaiah, another judgment pronouncement against Babylon:
+The darkening of the sun, moon, and stars also borrows language from Isaiah, another passage with a judicial pronouncement against Babylon:

-The plague imagery draws heavily from the Exodus story, the judgments of Yahweh against ancient Egypt for refusing to free Israel.
-But the book of Revelation also weaves in allusions from the books of Jeremiah, Ezekiel, and Isaiah, originally, passages that were judicial pronouncements against the Neo-Babylonian Empire.
-Now they anticipate the sentences pronounced against end-time Babylon in Chapter 18 of Revelation.
+The imagery draws heavily from the judgments of Yahweh against Ancient Egypt for refusing to free Israel.
+But Revelation also weaves in allusions from the books of Jeremiah, Ezekiel, and Isaiah, passages with judicial pronouncements on the Babylonian Empire.
+The language anticipates the sentences pronounced against “Babylon” in chapter 18 of Revelation.

-The application of Old Testament pronouncements against Babylon is paradoxical.
-The “plagues” of the first four trumpets target the unrepentant “inhabitants of the earth,” but the unexpected agent of this judgment is Babylon itself, the “burning mountain” cast into the sea, as well as the “burning star” that fell on rivers and springs.
-Put another way, God uses the very institution on which the “inhabitants of the earth” depend for their economic security to punish them (Revelation 8:5, 9:20-21).
+The use of pronouncements against Ancient Babylon is paradoxical.
+The “plagues” of the first four trumpets targeted the unrepentant “inhabitants of the earth,” but the unexpected agent of judgment was Babylon itself, the “burning mountain” that was cast into the sea, and the “burning star” that fell on rivers and springs.